+'''

-''' FunctionLiteral:
+FunctionLiteral:

 function Typeopt ParameterAttributes opt FunctionLiteralBody

-delegate Typeopt ParameterAttributes opt FunctionLiteralBody
+delegate Typeopt ParameterMemberAttributes opt FunctionLiteralBody

-ParameterAttributes FunctionLiteralBody
+ParameterMemberAttributes FunctionLiteralBody

 FunctionLiteralBody

-Lambda '''
+Lambda

 '''

-ParameterAttributes:

-Parameters

-Parameters FunctionAttributes
+ParameterAttributes: Parameters FunctionAttributesopt

-'''
+ParameterMemberAttributes: Parameters MemberFunctionAttributesopt pointer to function or pointer to delegate.
+If the keywords function or delegate are omitted, it is inferred from whether FunctionLiteralBody is actually accessing to the outer context.

-FunctionLiteralBody: BlockStatement FunctionContracts{opt} BodyStatement
+FunctionLiteralBody: BlockStatement FunctionContractsopt BodyStatement

 FunctionLiterals enable embedding anonymous functions and anonymous delegates directly into expressions.
 Type is the return type of the function or delegate, if omitted it is inferred from any ReturnStatements in the FunctionLiteralBody.
 (ArgumentList) forms the arguments to the function.
 If omitted it defaults to the empty argument list ().
-The type of a function literal is pointer to function or pointer to delegate.
-If the keywords function or delegate are omitted, it is inferred from whether FunctionLiteralBody is actually accessing to the outer context.
+The type of a function literal is